louisheath/COMS10001-scotland-yard/README.md

-### What is this repository for? ###
+### Scotland Yard Project ###

-This repository holds the Java components of our first year programming coursework at The University of Bristol.

-The two main folders are 'cw-model' and 'cw-ai':
+Developed in NetBeans by Louis Heath and William Hawkins.

+The task for this project was to produce a working model of the board game 'Scotland Yard', and optionally to produce AIs to play against.

 'cw-model' is our implementation of the game Scotland Yard.
-It is a full working model.
-'cw-ai' contains our AIs for both MrX and the Detectives.
+It is a full working model. 'cw-ai' contains our AIs for both MrX and the Detectives.

-The code in this repository was developed by Louis Heath and William Hawkins.
+Our AIs utilize Dijkstra's algorithm as well as minimax with alpha-beta pruning